ngduc/react-tabulator/docs/examples.md

 # Live Examples

-*React-tabulator version may not be the latest in these examples.*
+*React-tabulator version may not be the latest in these examples.
+Feel free to open a PR to add your examples.*

 - Example - Live Demo: [Codesandbox](https://codesandbox.io/s/0mwpy612xw?module=/src/components/Home.js)
 - Example - Source code: [/src/ReactTabulatorExample.tsx](/src/ReactTabulatorExample.tsx)